-Follow the step-by-step process of how to roast garlic cloves, store them in the freezer and eat them in your dinner tonight.
-It's an easy, low-carb way to add healthy flavor to your next recipe!
+Learn how to roast garlic cloves, store them in the freezer, and enjoy them.
+Easy 5-step process to add flavor to your dinner tonight.

-You're going to want to do several heads of garlic at one time so there is plenty to freeze!
+You're going to want to roast several garlic bulbs at one time, so there is plenty to freeze!

-Cut the top of a head of garlic so that the tips of the cloves are nipped off and exposed.
-The cloves that are a little lower on the side of the garlic head can be hard to get.
-I missed one in the picture below.
-Do you see it?
-A ½ inch cut is generally good.
+Leave the skin of the individual cloves in place.
+Slice a layer from the top of the head of garlic so that the tips of the cloves are nipped off and exposed.
+The cloves a little lower on the side of the garlic head can be hard to get.
+A ½-inch cut will generally get them all.

-Peel the loose papery skin off.
-(It doesn't all need to come off though.)
-Place the head of garlic on a piece of aluminum foil, drizzle 2 teaspoons of olive oil on top and sprinkle it with salt.
-The oil will permeate the head of garlic and run down the sides and that's a good thing.
+Place the garlic head on a piece of aluminum foil, drizzle with 2 teaspoons of olive oil, and sprinkle with salt.
+The oil will permeate the head of garlic and run down the sides, and that's a good thing.
 You want the entire head to be coated.

-Bake the packet in a 400-degrees Fahrenheit oven for about 45 minutes.
+Bake the packet in a 400°F oven for about 45 minutes.
 The same process is used to cook the garlic head on the grill or in a toaster oven.
-The cloves will be fork tender when they are done.
-Allow the head of garlic to cool about 10 minutes before working further with it.
+The cloves will be fork-tender when they are done.
+Allow the head of garlic to cool for about 10 minutes before working further with it.

 Grab the head of garlic by the closed bottom and squeeze out the cloves.
 Use a fork to tease out any that don't fall out easily.

-Roasted garlic will stay good in the refrigerator for about a 3-4 days.
+Roasted garlic will stay good in the refrigerator for 3-4 days.
 Store whole cloves or mashed cloves in an airtight container and lift out as needed.

 How to Freeze Roasted Garlic Cloves